-Photograph showing location of round-headed stone grave marker in Kirkapol cemetery
+Photograph of ancient cross-shaped stone at Kirkapol cemetery

-Colour photograph showing the location of an ancient round-headed stone grave marker that might be etched with a cross, and with a hole through the top.
-In the main cemetery at Kirkapol.
+Colour photograph of ancient cross-shaped stone in the main cemetery at Kirkapol.
 Photo taken in June 2009 for An Iodhlann by Mick Aston of BBC TV`s “Time Team”.
-See also N113, N114 & 2009.55.1
+See also N112 & 2009.55.1

 Inner Hebrides Archaeological Project, Report No. 3, January 2006.